 We had to create our own lesson plans, unit studies, art projects, craft projects and so on.
 In fact, in the DIY & Craft Category, my girls helped me create the vast majority of those crafts or were at least there watching me create them.

-Brian knows a lot about musical composers, music history, music theory, composition and has taught music appreciation from day one with the girls.
 We like to let the girls hear all types of music, including classical music like Mozart & Bach, modern rock, top 40 and everything in between.
-Brian also plays a lot of stringed instruments, percussion and keys, and has a lot of musicians in his family.
+Their dad also plays a lot of stringed instruments, percussion and keys, and has a lot of musicians in his family.

 He also knows a lot about art, modern art history, art appreciation and the art industry as he formerly managed artists.
 And not only does he have several family members who are artists, he’s a novice artist himself with around 50 or 60 original paintings.